LDPC stabilizer codes as gapped quantum phases: stability under graph-local perturbations: Discussion of some physical consequences

 where $\ket{\tilde{\psi}}$ is a ground state of $H_0+V$ and $\ket{\psi}$ is a ground state of $H_0$.
 Thus, the $2^K$ symmetry breaking product state ground states of $H_0$ labeled by the eigenvalues of $\mathsf{Z}_{x_i}$ map onto a set of $2^K$ ground states labeled by eigenvalues of $\tilde{\mathsf{Z}}_{x_i}$.
 Moreover, as $U$ is $\mathbf{X}$-symmetric by construction, the smeared out operators have the same symmetry properties as the old ones.
 Thus $\tilde{\mathsf{Z}}_{x_i}$ serves as a local order parameter diagnosing the spontaneous breaking of the symmetry $\mathbf{X}_i$.

 In fact, we expect that one should also be able to measure the same symmetry breaking using the original, un-smeared order parameters, which is more practically relevant.
-This is based on the expansion of $UOU^\dagger$ in Thm.~\ref{thm: locality_classical}, which we can use to give a convergent expansion of the local expectation value in terms of the perturbation strength (i.e., we are imagining a family of Hamiltonians $H_0 + \lambda V$ and examining properties of $U$ near $\lambda=0$).
-For example, since $U O U^\dagger$ can be approximated by an operator with finite support, we expect that its expectation value can be approximated by considering ground states on a sufficiently large but finite system (i.e., only keeping part of the system within some distance of $\text{supp}(O)$) Expectation values in a finite system on the other hand are well-behaved.
-In particular, we expect that the expectation values of local observables are continuous functions of the local perturbation strength.
-This would imply that for any constant $c < 1$ we can make the perturbation strength sufficiently small (but finite) such that $|\langle\tilde{\psi}|\mathsf{Z}_{x_i}|\tilde{\psi}\rangle| > c$ in the above ground states, which is a more practical way of diagnosing the spontaneous breaking of $\mathbf{X}_i$, without the need to measure the perturbation-dependent smeared order parameters $\tilde{\mathsf{Z}}_{x_i}$.
+By the analyticity and hence continuity of the ground state projector $\tilde{P}$, the expectation values of local observables are continuous functions of the local perturbation strength.
+This implies that for any constant $c < 1$ we can make the perturbation strength sufficiently small (but finite) such that $|\langle\tilde{\psi}|\mathsf{Z}_{x_i}|\tilde{\psi}\rangle| > c$ in the above ground states, which is a more practical way of diagnosing the spontaneous breaking of $\mathbf{X}_i$, without the need to measure the perturbation-dependent smeared order parameters $\tilde{\mathsf{Z}}_{x_i}$.